 not anymore. i'm no longer interested in passively participating in patterns of harm and that is much more important to me than whether or not someone feels bad about their bad behavior, myself included. that doesn't mean holding people accountable or being accountable has become easy for me, but as an abolitionist who refuses to engage in punishment as a solution, working at engaging in meaningful accountability as someone who has caused harm and been harmed is at the core of my personal work.

-over a series of posts this winter, i'm going to share my reflections as i continue to study and seek wisdom about accountability. i'm going to dig into things like relationship & context, prep work, repair, what happens when someone won't be accountable, and what happens when a pattern of behavior repeats.
+over a series of posts, i'm going to share my reflections as i continue to study and seek wisdom about accountability. i'm going to dig into things like relationship & context, prep work, repair, what happens when someone won't be accountable, and what happens when a pattern of behavior repeats.

 i'm obviously no expert, but i'm grateful for this space to reflect. i hope you'll reply with any things that are coming up for you, questions, pushback, challenges, what resounds, and what doesn't.